square/in-app-payments-ios/README.md

 fi
 ```

-**Important Note:** The build phase script requires you to reset your Swift Package cache when switching from a debug build to a release build (archiving) or vice versa.
+**Important Note:** The build phase script requires you to reset your Swift Package Caches when switching from a debug build to a release build (archiving) or vice versa.
 This helps prevent errors during building or releasing.
-You can reset your cache by using `File -> Packages -> Reset Package Cache`in Xcode.
+You can reset your cache by using `File -> Packages -> Reset Package Caches` in Xcode.

 ### iPhone and iPad apps on Mac with Apple silicon